weldyc/google-homepage/README.md

 # google-homepage
-This is the Odin google-homepage project at theodinproject.com
+This is the google-homepage project at theodinproject.com